Dewey Crumpler: Education and early life

-Crumpler grew up in Hunters Point, a historically black neighborhood of San Francisco, and attended Balboa High School, an arts magnet school, graduating in 1967.
+Crumpler was born in 1949, in Magnolia, Arkansas, United States.
+He grew up in Hunters Point, a historically Black neighborhood of San Francisco, and attended Balboa High School, an arts magnet school, graduating in 1967.

 He was involved in Civil Rights activism and showed his work around the city, eventually meeting artist Emory Douglas of the Black Panther Party.
 Both he and Douglas were part of group of artists who met at Evangeline Montgomery's apartment.